Lexogen-Tools/SIRVsuite/README.md

 ## 1. Installation

 ### Requirements

+The following requirements have to be fulfilled prior to installation of SIRVsuite.
+When installing via docker these requirements are taken care of in Dockerfile.

 Non-python requirements:
-- cairo >= 1.15.10 (e.g. in ubuntu: libcairo2-dev)
+- cairo >= 1.15.10 (e.g. in ubuntu <!--which version of ubuntu, 16.04, 18.04, ...?-->: libcairo2-dev)
 - zlib
-- libcurl (and the curl-config config) (e.g. in ubuntu: libcurl4-openssl-dev)
+- libcurl (and the curl-config config <!--where do you obtain curl-config config, is this a package?-->) (e.g. in ubuntu: libcurl4-openssl-dev)

-Python requirements prior to SIRVsuite (relevant for non-docker installation)
+Python requirements:
 - numpy = 1.19.2 (recommended & tested)
-- maybe python3-tk (as a matplotlib dependency)
+- maybe python3-tk (as a matplotlib dependency) <!--What do you mean by maybe?
+The user does not want to try this out themseleves.
+You could say somehting like "For proper operation of matplotlib, on some platforms installation of ... is required".
+Looking at the PyPI section below and the installation in the virtual environment this appears not be necessary.-->

 ### Installation method

 <!--

 #### a) gitlab

-You can install sirv-suite using gitlab repo for internal testing purposes by executing command:
+You can install SIRVsuite using gitlab repo for internal testing purposes by executing command:

 ```
 pip3 install git+http://my_token:sZtLBXmrwFFzmvLiyp-c@10.90.1.56:10080/Bioinfo/sirv-suite.git